- What is Resource Allocation?

 Allocation Over Time

 The allocation over time graph will allow you to see your organization's effort broken out by issue type, project, epic, or initiative.

 Click on the labels at the bottom of a graph to refine which segments are visible.

 Click on any segment inside this graph to see a detail breakdown of effort invested in this item for the specific month or week displayed.
-The detail window will include a breakdown of the issue types found in this project, the top contributors for this segment of work, and also the FTE as a number and also as a percent of the total FTEs summed for that specific week or month, as well as a cost estimate of the resources working on this segment.
+The detail window will include a breakdown of the issue types found in this project, the top contributors for this segment of work, and also the FTE as a number, a percent of the total FTEs summed for that specific week or month, as well as a cost estimate of the resources working on this segment.

 Initiatives, Project, and Epics Breakdown

 A list breakdown of the initiatives, projects, or epics LinearB is scanning can be found on the lower half of your resource allocation report.
 Filter this view using the date picker at the top of your resource allocation report, and by clicking on the "Initiatives", "Projects", or "Epics".